EMPZsolt/my-fifth-project/README.md

 ## Acknowledgements
 I would like to acknowledge the following people who helped me along the way in completing my fifth milestone project:

-My wife, who supported me through the project.
+My wife, who supported me through the project.<br>
-My Mentor, Mo Shami, who showed the direction, helped and encouraged me.
+My Mentor, Mo Shami, who showed the direction, helped and encouraged me.<br>
 Thank you to entire Code Isntitute for making my development possible.